Student Financial Aid and Scholarships

 Students must notify the Student Financial Aid and Scholarships office of any other aid they will receive, including remission of fees, tuition assistance and scholarships from other sources.
 If a student receives institutional or external awards, the financial aid award may be revised.

-If a student's financial aid changes, the student will receive an email notification that awards were revised.
+If a student's financial aid changes, they will receive an email notification that awards were revised.
 Every effort will be made to adjust a student's aid prior to the disbursement of funds.
 In some cases, our office may have to return federal or state funds a student receives that exceed financial need.
 This could result in the student owing a balance.
 We reserve the right to review and revise a financial aid award due to the following circumstances:

 • Available funding change